HannaKarwowska/Scientific-Machine-Learning-PSI-2026/Tutorials/Tutorial1/README.md

-This contains the tutorial and accompanying notebooks
+This contains the tutorial and accompanying notebooks and data files